aaj005/cse15l-lab-reports/lab1.md

 *no arguments*

+Working directory: home (user@sahara ~)

 ```
 [user@sahara ~]$ cat
 ```

-Running the command without an argument froze the terminal.
-This error occured because no file was specified to be read.
+Running the command without an argument did not produce any results.
+This is because the terminal is waiting for a file name that follows the cat command.
+Without a file name, the cat command will not do anything.

 *directory argument*

+Working directory: home (user@sahara ~)

 ```
 [user@sahara ~]$ cat lecture1